ChecksumDev/lumen/README.md

 ## Contributing 🤝

 We welcome pull requests from the community.
 If you have any major changes, please open an issue first to discuss them.
 When making commits, please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.

+## Support 💬

+If you need help with Lumen, feel free to join our [Discord server](https://discord.gg/JcF9sTZPc4) or open an issue.

 ## License 📜